uploadcare/uploadcare-rails/README.md

 Private signed URLs are not supported by `UploadcareService`; configure the service with `public: true`.
 `UploadcareService` defaults to `public: true`; keeping it explicit in `storage.yml` is recommended.
 Active Storage direct uploads (`url_for_direct_upload`) are not supported by `UploadcareService`.
 Use `uploadcare_file_field` / `uploadcare_files_field` for direct uploads.
+Download and redirect validation use a trusted-host allowlist.
+This is hostname-based validation and assumes trusted DNS control for those hosts.

 The service: